 The institute

 The Institut Henri Poincaré (IHP) is an international research centre for mathematics and theoretical physics founded by Émile Borel.
 It is located in central Paris next to two other institutes founded in the 1920s, the Institut Curie and the Institut de biologie physico-chimique.
-The building facing it is Jean Perrin’s former laboratory of physical chemistry, which is due to host in 2023 the Maison Poincaré, a maths museum and space for exhibitions and outreach.
+The building facing it is Jean Perrin’s former laboratory of physical chemistry, which now hosts the Maison Poincaré, a maths museum and space for exhibitions and outreach.

 Video